-There are many uncomfortable truths about life and live that we could talk about, but we will limit it to 7 here, as that is probably all any person could be expected to handle in one sitting.
+There are many uncomfortable truths about life and love that we could talk about, but we will limit it to 7.
+That is probably all any person could be expected to handle in one sitting.

 7 Things About Love That No One Tells You